openaire/guidelines-cris-managers/docs/cerif_xml_publication_entity.rst

     * **book** (`<http://purl.org/coar/resource_type/c_2f33>`_): A non-serial publication that is complete in one volume or a designated finite number of volumes. (adapted from CiTO; EPrint Type vocabulary)

       * **book part** (`<http://purl.org/coar/resource_type/c_3248>`_): A defined chapter or section of a book, usually with a separate title or number.

-    * **conference object** (`<http://purl.org/coar/resource_type/c_c94f>`_): All kind of digital resources contributed to a conference, like conference presentation (slides), conference report, conference lecture, abstracts, demonstrations.
+    * **conference output** (`<http://purl.org/coar/resource_type/c_c94f>`_): All kind of digital resources contributed to a conference, like conference presentation (slides), conference report, conference lecture, abstracts, demonstrations.
 For conference papers, posters or proceedings the specific concepts should be used..

+      * **conference presentation** (`<http://purl.org/coar/resource_type/R60J-J5BD>`_): A set of slides containing text, tables or figures, designed to communicate ideas or research results, for projection and viewing by an audience at a conference, symposium, seminar, lecture, workshop or other gatherings.
       * **conference proceedings** (`<http://purl.org/coar/resource_type/c_f744>`_): Conference proceedings is the official record of a conference meeting.
 It is a collection of documents which corresponds to the presentations given at the conference.
 It may include additional content.

         * **conference paper** (`<http://purl.org/coar/resource_type/c_5794>`_): A conference paper that is submitted to a conference and presented to the audience.
 The conference paper is published in proceedings.
         * **conference poster** (`<http://purl.org/coar/resource_type/c_6670>`_): A conference poster that is submitted to a conference and presented there at a poster presentation.
 The conference poster is published in proceedings.

       * **conference paper not in proceedings** (`<http://purl.org/coar/resource_type/c_18cp>`_): A conference paper that is submitted to a conference and presented to the audience.
 The conference paper is not published in proceedings.
       * **conference poster not in proceedings** (`<http://purl.org/coar/resource_type/c_18co>`_): A conference poster that is submitted to a conference and presented there at a poster presentation.
 The conference poster is not published in proceedings.

     * **lecture** (`<http://purl.org/coar/resource_type/c_8544>`_): A transcription of a talk delivered during an academic event.
     * **letter** (`<http://purl.org/coar/resource_type/c_0857>`_): A brief description of important new research, also known as “communication”. (adapted from EuroCRIS)
+    * **musical notation** (`<http://purl.org/coar/resource_type/c_18cw>`_): Musical notation is any system used to visually represent aurally perceived music through the use of written symbols, including ancient or modern musical symbols.
     * **periodical** (`<http://purl.org/coar/resource_type/c_2659>`_): A periodical is a publication issued on a regular and ongoing basis as a series of issues.
 (Adapted from fabio)

       * **journal** (`<http://purl.org/coar/resource_type/c_0640>`_): A periodical of (academic) journal articles.
 (Adapted from bibo)

         * **contribution to journal** (`<http://purl.org/coar/resource_type/c_3e5a>`_): A contribution to a journal denotes a work published in a journal.
 If applicable sub-terms should be chosen.

           * **journal article** (`<http://purl.org/coar/resource_type/c_6501>`_): An article on a particular topic and published in a journal issue. (adapted from fabio)